 • The guards are very resilient with proper care.
 Expectation is the guards are cleaned between patients.
 Cleaning agents will be provided.

 Gloves:

-- Highly recommend using and changing gloves between patients. - Handwashing remains the most effective means of decreasing transmission. - It is the responsibility of the employee to maintain PPE.
+- Highly recommend using and changing gloves between patients. - Handwashing: Most effective means of decreasing transmission. - It is the responsibility of the employee to maintain PPE.

 PPE request form (APPENDIX 1):